shouryamanekar/Picasso/docs/CONTRIBUTING.md

 1. Fork the Repository: Click the "Fork" button at the top right of the [TextArtify repository](https://github.com/shouryamanekar/TextArtify) on GitHub.
 This creates a copy of the project in your GitHub account.

 2. Clone Your Fork: Clone your forked repository to your local machine using `git clone`.
-Replace `your-username` with your GitHub username:
    ```bash
    git clone https://github.com/shouryamanekar/TextArtify.git
    cd TextArtify